pts/ppfiletagger/README.txt

 System requirements
 ~~~~~~~~~~~~~~~~~~~
+If you are new to ppfiletagger, don't worry about the requirements, but jump
+to the next section (``How to use ppfiletagger'').

 The basic functionality of ppfiletagger (tagging and slow search) needs:

 * A Linux system running kernel 2.4 or later (known to work with 2.4.32 --